meribold/meribold.org/_posts/2018-02-13-virtual-environments-9487.md

 *   The "Virtual Boy" image is used with permission from [James Rolfe](https://en.wikipedia.org/wiki/James_Rolfe).
+*   If you found this article helpful or otherwise worthwhile and want to say thanks, one way you can do so is by [buying me a coffee](https://www.buymeacoffee.com/meribold).

 [library/venv]: https://docs.python.org/3/library/venv.html
     "The Python Standard Library: venv — Creation of virtual environments"